okfn/infra/ansible/inventory/README.md

 server, was added to allow adding custom rules without having to create rule files for each host.

-## `graphite_collectors`

-This variable expects an array of graphite collector script names.
-This allows us to include just the right collector scripts, and add its cronjob on each host/group.

-    graphite_collectors: ['exim_stats.py', 'mailman_stats.py']

 ## `timezone`

 This variable allows us to define the timezone for each host/group, which is then setup by the ntpd role.
 The defined timezone should be a tz file defined under `/usr/share/zoneinfo`

     timezone: UTC

 ## `postfix_map_files`